 Rachel is a sophomore pursuing her degree in Geography and Environmental Studies with a minor in Sustainability.
 She has lived in Colorado all her life and has grown to love the great outdoors.
 She believes protecting our earth and living sustainably is a crucial role we must all play in society.
 She also believes that a clean environment is essential to human happiness and well being.
 Rachel's interests include volunteering, camping, biking, hiking, reading, and creating artwork.

-Victoria is an undergraduate student at UCCS studying computer science, and hoping to add a minor in Japanese language.
+Victoria is an undergraduate student at UCCS studying Game Design Development and Computer Science.
+She hopes to become a graphic designer and freelance animator and game designer.
 She is very interested in sustainable agriculture and the local food movement.
-She enjoys practicing yoga, gardening, drawing, sewing, and video games.
+Outside of school and work, she enjoys practicing yoga, gardening, drawing, sewing, and digital art.

 Tori is a freshman at UCCS pursuing a Mechanical Engineering Major and minors in Sustainable Development and Aerospace Engineering.
 In the future she hopes to work in green technology, with the aspiration of designing and developing electric powered vehicles.
 Tori grew up in Hawaii where she developed her love for the environment.
 On campus she is a part of Phi Sigma Sigma and a member of the Hawaii Club.
 In her free time she likes to practice yoga, explore Colorado, do Sudoku and watch football.